How to Choose the Perfect Lamp Kit for Any Room

 2. Kitchen & Dining Room

-While your kitchen is best served with overhead lighting that doesn’t get in the way of food prep, your dining room can use the accessorization to infuse the main table and the sideboard with your aesthetic and create layered light sources.
+While your kitchen is best served with overhead lighting that helps brighten the space for food prep, your dining room can use the accessorization to infuse the main table and the sideboard with your personal aesthetic and create layered light sources.

 Height

 Here, you don’t want the light shining into anyone’s face as they try to make conversation, so keep your lamp around 36” tall.
-You can also opt for transparent shades that diffuse the light gently around the room.
+You can also opt for transparent types of lamp shades that diffuse the light gently around the room.

 Base

 If you plan on hosting frequently, your lamps need to fit in amongst a variety of festive centerpieces, glassware, food, and tableware.
-To accommodate everything on your table, keep the base for a type of lamp shade on the slimmer side.
+To accommodate everything on your table, keep the base for a lamp shade type and fittings on the slimmer side.

 Positioning